Male lawyer discussing negotiation legal case with client meeting with document contact in courtroom law and justice concept

-Morris County NJ Prenuptial Agreement Attorneys
+Morris County, NJ Prenuptial Agreement Attorneys

 At Townsend, Tomaio & Newmark, L.L.C., in Morristown, New Jersey, our seasoned divorce and family law attorneys help clients negotiate and draft legally sound prenuptial agreements.
 Prenuptial agreements in New Jersey have a recognized legal status, but there are statutory criteria that must be satisfied in order for a prenuptial agreement to be valid.
 If those criteria are met, the prenuptial agreement is binding for both parties, even if it reflects a different arrangement that would typically be executed under New Jersey family law.
-Our lawyers understand the criteria for valid prenuptial agreements and will work to ensure that your agreement is legally binding and directly aligned with your needs and priorities.
+Our attorneys understand the criteria for valid prenuptial agreements and will work to ensure that your agreement is legally binding and directly aligned with your needs and priorities.
 If you are considering a prenuptial agreement in New Jersey or have questions regarding these agreements, contact us to schedule a free initial consultation.

 Prenuptial Agreements in New Jersey